My First Electronics Kit

 Some of you may remember these, the Radio Shack 200-n-1 scientific kits.
 Radio Shack (Tandy) came out with various kits for kids and young adults to teach them about electronics while building 200 projects.
 I got into electronics when I was a young kid because of a friend of mine, Eric; his dad was an electrician and we got to play with spare parts and tear stuff apart to learn what everything was and how it worked.
 I was really young and didn’t appreciate how cool that really was.
 My parents learned that I was interested in electronics and learning more.
 Neither of them has a background in electronics, but they got me a 200-in-1 kit to play around with.
 I went through all the experiments, but there were two that really stuck with me; the “door alarm” project and creating a radio signal.
 The door alarm is an obviously cool project for a kid to build and use in their room, but the Radio broadcasting is what really blew my mind.
 I was able to tune my alarm clock radio to a specific frequency and could hear myself over the radio when I spoke into the electronics kit.

-I lost in touch with Eric after we moved a bunch of times and just family drama, but my love for building never went away.
+I lost in touch with Eric after we moved a bunch of times, but my love for building never went away.
 After I outgrew this kit, it was a good while before I got into electronics again.
-I went the way of web development for programming in the middle of high school when the Internet was still at dial-up only, but our school had it in the computer lab and that is where I spent most of my days instead of in class.
+I instead went the way of web development and programming in High School (class of 1997).
+That’s when the Internet was still dial-up only at home, but the school had a much better connection.
+I spent all day in the computer lab instead of in classes, and it wasn’t a surprise that my teachers didn’t approve.

-These kits are still available today, and are inspiring the next generation to make all kinds of projects and “things”.
+I looked up and found that the kits that helped me understand electronics that I enjoyed as a kid are still available, and still inspiring the next generation of makers and engineers.
 You can find them online or even in thrift shops if you are lucky.

 Here is a video of a one of those lucky people who found one at a thrift shop.